AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

 3. Delete `preferences.json` if it exists
 4. Contact support if issues persist

+**Q**: Why does my `classify` command return no results?
+**A**: This could happen for several reasons:
+1. Your search criteria might be too specific - try removing some filters
+2. The tags or team names might be misspelled - check for typos
+3. The candidates might not have all the specified attributes - try searching with fewer criteria

+**Q**: Why can't I schedule an interview for a specific time?
+**A**: Check these potential issues:
+1. Ensure the date format is correct (YYYY-MM-DD)
+2. Verify the time is in 24-hour format
+3. Make sure the duration is a multiple of 5 minutes

 ## Known Issues

 1. **Multiple Screen Display Issue**